Buy-to-Let Mortgages For The Self-Employed

 Deposit amount

 Typically, deposit requirements for a buy-to-let mortgage can be higher than for a residential mortgage – typically at least 25%.
-Also, an even larger deposit is sometimes requested if you’re self-employed, or you may not be offered the best BTL deal with a smaller deposit.
+Also, an even larger deposit is sometimes requested if you’re self-employed or may not be offered the best BTL deal with a smaller deposit.

 But if you speak with the right lenders, you’ll be able to get a top BTL mortgage no matter the size of your deposit.